Is it worth buying a curved TV? We look at the benefits of upgrading from a flat screen telly

-Should your next TV have a curve in it?Samsung and LG are adamant that curved TV screens are the future.
-But is there any hard science to back this claim up, or is it just wishful thinking born from a desperate desire to be ‘different’?
+But is there any hard science to back this claim up, or is it just wishful thinking born from a desperate desire to offer consumers a reason to upgrade?

 This is the biggest argument made in favour of curving TV screens.
 The idea is that by curving the image slightly forward, the world you’re watching seems to ‘wrap around’ you more, entering slightly more into your peripheral vision and thus drawing you deeper into the world you’re watching.